Death of Tiran Fero: Hospital storming

+Aftermath

 Israeli Druze, including the victim's father Tarif, threatened to storm Jenin themselves and retrieve Fero's body if it was not returned by the following day.
 Druze protesters blocked Highway 6 and the mayor of Daliyat el-Karmel urged residents of the town not to take the law into their own hands.
 Protesters were heard chanting "with soul and blood we will redeem Tiran."
 In related incidents, three Israeli Druze soldiers were arrested after throwing explosives at a Palestinian home in revenge.
 A video emerged in which a group of five masked armed Druze men showed three Palestinian workers they had kidnapped near Hebron.
 The men said that this action was "An eye for an eye, and a tooth for a tooth", threatening to harm the workers if Fero's body was not returned.
 The workers were later released after being beaten.

-Palestinian Authority officials said they were trying to get the body back, in a rare instance of cooperation between the PA and the IDF.
+Palestinian Authority officials said they were trying to get the body back.
 Several Palestinian and Israeli Arab politicians called for the body to be returned, including Ahmad Tibi, Governor of Jenin Akram Rajoub, local officials in Jenin, and Raed Salah (leader of the outlawed Northern Branch of the Islamic Movement in Israel organization).

 The body of Tiran Fero was given back to his family after diplomatic pressure by several countries and an IDF warning to launch a large-scale operation if the body was not returned.

 On December 1, Israeli forces killed one of the militants reportedly behind Fero's abduction.

 At an Otzma Yehudit meeting on 5 December 2022, a cousin of Fero (Fero's family was attending the meeting) reiterated that the boy had died after being unplugged from the life support.

+In 2023, Fero's family filed a complaint with the International Criminal Court demanding the Palestinian Authority be investigated over its alleged involvement in Tiran's death.